 Consulting is an industry with multiple branches that all have different target audiences, legal requirements, and other specifics.

 Are you building a web platform for doctors to offer online consultations?
 Telemedicine has been evolving at a heightened pace even since before the start of the COVID-19 pandemic.

 Or maybe you’d like to provide space for specialists in modern management practices or those who offer financial, legal, retail, or real estate advice?
 Specialists in digital transformation are in demand these days as well.

 Next, decide what business model you’re going after.
 Are you building a platform for your consulting business or a solution you’ll offer consultants from around the world?
-Would you rather build a marketplace and monitor it diligently or create and sell a SaaS platform for consultants?
+Would you rather build an online consultation marketplace and monitor it diligently or create and sell a SaaS platform for consultants?

 You might not have your idea figured out to a T, but a clear picture of what it is that you want will help your chosen developers focus their efforts on research and find the most fitting solutions.